Secessionism in Western Australia: Federation

-Western Australia was not specifically mentioned in the preamble as its support was given too late for the document to be amended prior to enactment.
+Western Australia is not named in the preamble unlike the other states (New South Wales, Victoria, South Australia, Queensland, and Tasmania), as its support was given too late for the document to be amended prior to enactment.
 The colony had taken no steps to hold their referendum on the question of federation as the year 1900 began.
 As a result, there were protests and moves within the colony to join the federation by other means.
 For example, residents of the Eastern Goldfields began organising to form a colony separate from Western Australia.
 This would have allowed them to seek admission to the Commonwealth later.
 Finally, Western Australia's referendum was held on 31 July 1900.
 By that time the British Parliament had enacted the Commonwealth Constitution Bill.
 It had received Royal Assent on 9 July 1900.

+Post-Federation secessionism

+Secessionist sentiment emerged in the first years after Western Australia entered into the Federation.
+Despite the special provisions for Western Australia included in section 95 of the constitution, the protectionist policies of the new Barton government dismayed Western Australian business interests who saw that increased tariffs on imported machinery would negatively affect the local mining and agricultural industries.
+In 1902, state MP Patrick Stone put forward a motion calling for secession and for Western Australia to "have the same control over its finances and other important matters as was enjoyed before the union".
+In the same year Perth's Daily News declared that federation had been "a mistake from a financial point of view".

+In 1904, the Senate voted to defer a money bill for the surveying of the Trans-Australian Railway, which had been a key inducement for Western Australia to enter the Federation.
+In response, Albert Wilson moved an unsuccessful motion for secession in the Legislative Assembly and state premier Hector Rason suggested that he would hold a referendum to leave the Federation if the railway was not constructed.
+In 1906, a pro-secession motion introduced by Frederick Monger passed both houses of parliament and requested the state government call a referendum.
+However, Rason's successor as premier Newton Moore chose not to introduce legislation for a referendum.
+Monger's motion "marked the high point of secessionism in WA until the emergence of a large-scale movement for secession in the early 1930s".